 “We were the first charity to address this awful disease,” he added, “and since then we have funded over £12 million of preventative research, distributed over 20 million awareness symptoms cards, taken over one million helpline calls and supported thousands of families who lives have been devastated by meningitis.”

-Despite the great strides in prevention and awareness bought about by the charity’s work meningitis remains a threat and thousands of people continue to live their lives with its devastating consequences, Meningitis Now are also equally committed to investing in life saving research every year.
+Despite the great strides in prevention and awareness bought about by the charity’s work meningitis remains a threat and thousands of people continue to live their lives with its devastating consequences, Meningitis Now are also equally committed to investing in life-saving and life-changing research every year.

 Committed to the fight against meningitis